Y3LLOWVESTS/rustyonions/README.md

 >Update 12-3-2025: Typescript, Python, Java, Kotlin, PHP, and Rust sdks are beta complete.
 We are working on the Swift sdk next.
 >Note: ron-app-sdk is the rust sdk & ron-app-sdk-jvm is the Kotlin & Java sdk.
 >Check the notes file in the sdks for verbose build notes
+>NEW: ron-app-sdk-swift is developer preview complete
+>Next task is creating svc-admin so that we can have a dashboard for micronodes and macronodes

 > A Decentralized Quantum Substrate